When to Alert on What?

 tl;dr when you don’t have much better things to do, or when alerting is inefficient.

-Just when you thought you are at the peak of alerting hierarchy, yet another one hits you!
-You often don’t want to let the budget burn through to take action, you want to get alerted if it is burning too fast but also recover the alert state quickly once the burning stops.
+Just when you thought you were at the peak of the alerting hierarchy, yet another one hits you!
+You often don’t want to let the budget burn through to take action; you want to get alerted if it is burning too fast but also recover the alert state quickly once the burning stops.
 This is where multi-window, multi-burn-rate alerting against the rate of error budget burn comes into the picture.
 It is described in good detail here, so I won’t go through the whys and hows here.

-1. Nothing against them, they can be pretty useful when utilized correctly: https://martinfowler.com/bliki/MaturityModel.html ↩︎
+Nothing against them, they can be pretty useful when utilized correctly: https://martinfowler.com/bliki/MaturityModel.html ↩︎

-2. Can be tricky to reason about though: https://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html ↩︎
+Can be tricky to reason about though: https://www.brendangregg.com/blog/2017-08-08/linux-load-averages.html ↩︎

-5. I spent 5 minutes looking for a good source to explain this without all the VC bullshit, but didn’t succeed, Google it yourself and pick one that suits you! ↩︎
+I spent 5 minutes looking for a good source to explain this without all the VC bullshit, but didn’t succeed, Google it yourself and pick one that suits you! ↩︎

-6. More on that in Google’s SRE book: https://sre.google/sre-book/embracing-risk/#id-na2u1S2SKi1-marker ↩︎
+More on that in Google’s SRE book: https://sre.google/sre-book/embracing-risk/#id-na2u1S2SKi1-marker ↩︎

-7. The more 9s the more redundancy, right? ↩︎
+The more 9s the more redundancy, right? ↩︎